Tempeh Chili

 This tempeh chili isn’t packed with vegetables and that’s on purpose.
 Instead, it’s got chunks of tempeh, beans and lots of spices.
 That’s it.
 This is the perfect chili to scoop up with my vegan cornbread or serve over noodles, Cincinnati style.

-Tempeh Chili Ingredients
+Tempeh Chili Ingredient Notes

 You can use other chili peppers instead of Anaheim; I just like the flavor of Anaheim chili peppers best in this recipe.

-The creamy white beans pair perfectly with the spice of this tempeh chili, but if you don’t want to use white beans then you can use kidney beans, pinto beans or black beans instead.
+The creamy white beans pair perfectly with the spice of this tempeh chili, but if you don’t want to use white beans, then you can use kidney beans, pinto beans, or black beans instead.

-This tempeh chili is vegan as written, but it make it a vegetarian chili then you can add in toppings like shredded cheese or sour cream.
+This tempeh chili is vegan as written, but to make it a vegetarian chili then you can add in toppings like shredded cheese or sour cream.
 Of course, you can also keep the dairy-free versions of these.
 My current favorite dairy-free cheese is Violife.
 Their pepperjack shreds are perfect on this chili bowl.

 How to Make this Vegan Tempeh Chili Recipe

-1. Roast the chili peppers
+Roast the chili peppers

-Remove from heat, place in a bowl, cover with plastic wrap and let stand about 5 minutes.
-Uncover and scrape away the charred skin, then cut the peppers in half and remove and discard the seeds, stems and membranes.
+Place the peppers on a sheet pan and place underneath a preheated broiler, about 4 inches from the heat.
+Broil, turning with tongs, until lightly charred, then place in a bowl and let stand for about 5 minutes.
+Uncover and scrape away the charred skin, then cut the peppers in half and remove and discard the seeds, stems, and membranes.

-2. Blend the chili peppers
+Blend the chili peppers

-3. Brown the tempeh
+Brown the tempeh

-In a large soup pan over medium heat, combine the olive oil, onion, garlic and salt.
+In a large soup pan over medium heat, combine the olive oil, onion, garlic, and salt.
 Cook until the onion is translucent, 5 to 6 minutes.
+Crumble the tempeh, add along with the spices, and cook until fragrant and the tempeh is crispy about 10 minutes.
+Stir often so the tempeh doesn’t stick.

-4. Deglaze the Pot
+Deglaze the Pot

-Deglaze the pot by adding the vegetable broth, scraping any browned bits from the bottom of the pot.
-Add in the reserved pureed chiles, beans and reduce to a low simmer.
+Deglaze the pot by adding the vegetable broth and scraping any browned bits from the bottom of the pot.
+Add in the reserved pureed chiles and beans and reduce to a low simmer.
+Cover and cook until chili is thick, and flavors have developed about 1-2 hours.

-5. Serve with toppings of choice
+Serve with toppings of choice

 Remove from heat and serve with any desired toppings.